 a.
 Minutes of the most recent meeting of the IRB;

 b.
-Copy of the application form (which includes summary of protocol), consent form and other supporting documentation (advertisements, survey instruments, etc.) for all new submissions;
+Copy of Human Subjects Research Application Form (Attachment A, ODH No. 1007), (which includes summary of protocol), consent form and other supporting documentation (advertisements, survey instruments, etc.) for all new submissions;

 c.
-Copy of the Protocol Modification Form and revised consent form (when applicable) for all requests for modification to a previously approved protocol;
+Copy of the Request for Modification of Approved Research Form (Attachment B, ODH No. 1001) and revised consent form (when applicable) for all requests for modification to a previously approved protocol;

 d.
-Copy of the Local Adverse Event Reporting Form and all supporting documentation (when applicable) for any serious adverse event (whether related or unrelated) occurring at this institution; and
+Copy of the Adverse Event Report Form (Attachment C, ODH No. 1003) and all supporting documentation (when applicable) for any serious adverse event (whether related or unrelated) occurring at this institution; and

 e.
-Copy of the Periodic Progress Report (PPR) Form, which includes a summary of the results since initial approval and current consent form for all requests for continuing approval.
+Copy of the Periodic Progress Report (PPR) (Attachment D, ODH No. 1006), which includes a summary of the results since initial approval and current consent form for all requests for continuing approval.

 2. In addition to the above documents, a primary reviewer system is utilized for review of all agenda items.
 One member is appointed as the primary reviewer for each new study, amendment, or continuing approval request.
 The primary reviewer also receives the full protocol (which includes a completed copy of any applicable Federal grant application), the informed consent document and any other appropriate documentation.
 The primary reviewer will present the protocol at the IRB meeting.

 3. The IRB file (which includes the original and complete copy of all documents) for each agenda item is available at the meeting and in the office of the OSDH IRB Secretary prior to the meeting at the request of any member for review.

 D. Submission of New Protocols